8ctopus/legendofrandom/README.md

 This is static copy of The Legend of Random as it was on Thu, 19 Sep 2013.
 Some of the links are not functional.

-The Legend Of Random was a wordpress blog by `R4ndom`, a hacker and reverse engineer who shares his insights, challenges, tools and tutorials.
+The Legend Of Random was a wordpress blog by `R4ndom`, a hacker and reverse engineer who shared his insights, challenges, tools and tutorials.

 ## why a static copy?

-The site's wordpress got infected with malware at some point then the original author abandonned the project and the project was lost.
+The wordpress blog got infected with malware at some point because of the lack of wordpress updates, and the author abandonned the project.

 ## notes

-The site code is a big mess because of wordpress and because of the infection.
+The site code is a big mess because of the wordpress templates code and because of the infection.
 Cleanup pull requests welcome.
 Please make atomic changes and separate pull requests.